5 Reasons Not to Tap Into Home Equity

 Given the potential risk of foreclosure associated with home equity loans, it's crucial to explore other saving and financing options that don't put your home on the line, such as:

 - Set up a dedicated savings account.
-Set up an automatic transfer to a dedicated high-yield savings account to set aside for specific expenses like a vacation, wedding or car.
+Set up an automatic transfer to a dedicated high-yield savings account to set aside money for specific expenses like a vacation, wedding or car.
 Small deposits can add up over time and help you cover a significant expense without risking your home.

 - Borrow from a close friend or relative.
 Borrowing money from someone you know can be uncomfortable, but it often provides the most favorable terms.
 Help to safeguard your relationship by setting up a written contract that outlines the loan amount and repayment schedule and then honor your agreement.